rajeev8008/rajeev8008/README.md

 # 💫 About Me:
-<br>🌱 I’m currently learning Machine Learning and Web Development<br>😁Actively involved in all repositories here!
+<br>I’m currently learning Machine Learning and Web Development<br>Actively involved in all repositories here!
 Just getting started with GitHub, so I initially forked some projects from a friend who uploaded them earlier.<br>

 ## 🌐 Socials: